WesD2/dotnet-samples/README.md

 The database itself is in the mongo default, data/db, configure this however you want on your system

 If an entered pangrams is EXACTLY the same as one already in the database (including spaces and punctuation), it will not be entered into the repository a second time.

+Let me know if something doesn't behave as expected